JosephStocks/roberthalf-scraper/README.md

     }
     ```
     **Key Response Fields:**
-    *   `found`: String representing the total number of jobs found matching the criteria across all pages.
+    *   `found`: String representing the total number of jobs found matching the criteria *for the current request type (local or remote)* across all pages.
+The script aggregates these.
     *   `facets`: An object containing counts for various filters (employment type, city, posted date), useful for UI refinements but not directly used by this script.
     *   `jobs`: An array containing the job listing objects for the current page.
     *   `jobs[].jobtitle`: The title of the job.